xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	 $truncate{$field{text},500,..., ...}

 $uniq{LIST}
-	remove duplicates from a sorted list
+        remove adjacent duplicates, for example from an already sorted list (similar to the Unix ``uniq`` command line tool).

+$unique{LIST}
+        remove duplicates from a list - unlike ``$uniq``, duplicates don't need to be adjacent.
+The first of each entry is kept, and order is preserved.
+If the input list is already sorted then ``$uniq`` is more efficient.

 $unpack{BINARYSTRING}
 	converts a 4 byte big-endian binary string to a number, for example::